Weener: Climate

 Weener is in a temperate climate zone, influenced by the North Sea.
 During the summer, the temperatures are lower than those in the rest of Germany.
 In winter, the temperatures are higher than the other regions.

 Previous residents

-Recent findings published in the academic periodical Zeitschrift für Geschichtswissenschaft (Journal of Historical Studies) by the German historian Jürgen Matthäus, show that Jakobus Onnen, a German citizen born in the adjoining hamlet of Tichelwarf and is erroneously listed as a war victim on the memorial located at the Heimatverein Rheiderland museum in Weener is the perpetrator photographed in "The Last Jew in Vinnitsa" This massacre was most likely carried out on 28 July 1941 in Berdychiv by the Einsatzgruppe C, a mobile death squad of the Nazi SS, of which Jakobus Onnen was a member.
+Recent findings published in the academic periodical Zeitschrift für Geschichtswissenschaft (Journal of Historical Studies) by the German historian Jürgen Matthäus, show that Jakobus Onnen, a German citizen born in the adjoining hamlet of Tichelwarf, is erroneously listed as a war victim on the memorial located at the Heimatverein Rheiderland museum in Weener is the perpetrator photographed in "The Last Jew in Vinnitsa".
+This massacre was most likely carried out on 28 July 1941 in Berdychiv by the Einsatzgruppe C, a mobile death squad of the Nazi SS, of which Jakobus Onnen was a member.